dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 # Inner details
 If you are interestred in the details of what is the above script doing, let me break it down.

+[installpresto.sh](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/installpresto.sh) is the script invoked by custome script action.
+It does mainly the following things:

+We use [Slider](https://github.com/prestodb/presto-yarn) to manage presto resources through YARN.
+In a N node standalone cluster with this script means it will create N-2 containers with maximum memory, 1 slider AM that monitors any failed containers and relaunches it a presto co-ordinator.

+1. Download the the github repo.
+2. Create a build presto build that has support of Windows Azure Storage Blob (WASB).
+Note that this step is required since the WASB support has not [merged](https://github.com/prestodb/presto-hadoop-apache2/pull/14) in the upstream Presto yet.
+The script builds the package under ``/var/lib/presto/`` on the primary headnode.
+3. Install the created slider package.
+4. Create appropriate presto configuration files for the presto slider package.- JVM
+5. Start the presto with slider.
+6. Wait for the presto to come up and install preso-cli.

 How to run presto TPCDS article link